What people are saying …

 After studying electronic engineering [electrickery as he calls it now] at university, he spent 20 years in the broadcast industry and 10 years in the Internet industry, working out how all that technical magic worked.

 He loves asking Big Questions and making what seems complex as simple as possible.
-His books are an eclectic mix of self-help and personal development, philosophical futurology and metaphysical exploration.
+His books are an eclectic mix of self-help and personal development, philosophical futurology, metaphysical exploration and visionary fiction.
 His meditations will open your mind and open your world to new possibilities.